zephyrproject-rtos/zephyr/doc/kernel/usermode/syscalls.rst

 * :c:macro:`__syscall` must be the first thing in the prototype.

+The preprocessor is intentionally not used when determining the set of system calls to generate.
+However, any generated system calls that don't actually have a handler function defined (because the related feature is not enabled in the kernel configuration) will instead point to a special handler for unimplemented system calls.
+Data type definitions for APIs should not have conditional visibility to the compiler.

 Any header file that declares system calls must include a special generated header at the very bottom of the header file.
 This header follows the naming convention ``syscalls/<name of header file>``.
 For example, at the